 - Server relay: Server relays the blob to Bob without knowing who sent it

-- Bobâs verification: Bob decrypts, extracts the certificate, and validates it against the serverâs certificate chain
+- Bobâs verification: Bob decrypts using the session keys, extracts the certificate, and validates it against the serverâs certificate chain

 Certificate Generation in Chatter